 The positions of Chairman and Chief Executive Officer ("CEO") are held by two separate persons in order to maintain effective oversight.
-The Board has also established the Audit and Risk Committee (the "AC") and the Nominating and Remuneration Committee (the "NRC"), each of which operates under delegated authority from the Board, to assist the Board in discharging its oversight function.
+The Board has also established the AC and the NRC, each of which operates under delegated authority from the Board, to assist the Board in discharging its oversight function.

-As at 31 March 2024, the Board comprised 14 directors (the "Directors"), of whom 13 were Non-Executive Directors and 10 were Independent Directors.
+As at 31 March 2025, the Board comprises 11 directors, of whom ten are Non-Executive Directors and seven are Independent Directors.
 The following sets out the composition of the Board:

-- Mr Samuel Tsien, Non-Executive Chairman and Director; - Ms Tan Su Shan, Lead Independent Non-Executive Director and Chairperson of the NRC; - Mr Premod Thomas, Independent Non-Executive Director and Chairman of the AC;1 - Mr Chua Kim Chiu, Independent Non-Executive Director and Member of the AC; - Mr Lawrence Wong, Independent Non-Executive Director and Member of the AC; - Mr Wu Long Peng, Independent Non-Executive Director and Member of the AC;2 - Ms Lilian Chiang, Independent Non-Executive Director and Member of the NRC; - Mr Kan Shik Lum, Independent Non-Executive Director and Member of the NRC; - Mr Pascal Lambert; Independent Non-Executive Director; - Mr Mak Keat Meng, Independent Non-Executive Director;3 - Mr Alvin Tay, Independent Non-Executive Director;
+- Mr Samuel Tsien, Non-Executive Chairman and Director; - Mr Alvin Tay, Lead Independent Non-Executive Director and Chairman of the NRC; - Mr Wu Long Peng, Independent Non-Executive Director and Chairman of the AC; - Mr Chua Kim Chiu, Independent Non-Executive Director and Member of the AC; - Mr Mak Keat Meng, Independent Non-Executive Director and Member of the AC;

-- Mr Chua Tiow Chye; Non-Executive Director and Member of the NRC;

-- Ms Wendy Koh, Non-Executive Director; and

-- Ms Sharon Lim, Executive Director and CEO.
+- Mr Lawrence Wong, Independent Non-Executive Director and Member of the AC; - Ms Lilian Chiang, Independent Non-Executive Director and Member of the NRC; - Mr Pascal Lambert, Independent Non-Executive Director; - Mr Chua Tiow Chye, Non-Executive Director and Member of the NRC; - Ms Wendy Koh, Non-Executive Director; and - Ms Sharon Lim, Executive Director and CEO.